PigeonMayo/PaymentOrchestrator/README.md

 2. Navigate to the backend directory
 3. Run the application - startup should land you on the **Swagger page**

-> 💡 **Note**: The backend includes prepopulated data for testing.
+> **Note**: The backend includes prepopulated data for testing.
 This can be commented out in `program.cs` if not needed.
+> **Note**: please take note of where your local host is pointing to.

 ### Frontend Setup (React)

+> **Important**: please make sure the links to the swagger are correct in api.js before you run npm start they should point to your swagger page

 #### Prerequisites & Installation
 ```bash